jkriege2/JKQtPlotter/examples/simpletest_datastore/README.md

 ![simpletest_datastore_sine](https://raw.githubusercontent.com/jkriege2/JKQtPlotter/master/screenshots/simpletest_datastore_sine.png)

-### Copy Data from a C-array into a column of the JKQTPDatastore
+## Copy Data from a C-array into a Column of the JKQTPDatastore

 Of course if you have your data in a C-array, you can use the same syntax:
 ```.cpp
     #define NDATA 5